Are Veterans Missing Out On VA Education Benefits?

-Veterans who apply for the scholarship and who have more than six months of GI Bill benefits remaining are said to be automatically rejected.
-However, veterans are not always informed as to their options or alternatives in the absence of the Rogers STEM Scholarship.
+Veterans who apply for the scholarship and have more than 6 months of GI Bill benefits are said to be automatically rejected.
+However, veterans are not always informed about their options or alternatives without the Rogers STEM Scholarship.
 If the GAO report is to be believed, the VA has quite a bit of housekeeping to do when it comes to informing veterans of their options.

 The GAO report is not the first to criticize the VA for not working harder to provide the right benefits information to its customers, nor will it be the last.
 In the meantime, asking a lot of questions about your benefits is a smart way to proceed.

 Joe Wallace is a 13-year veteran of the United States Air Force and a former reporter/editor for Air Force Television News and the Pentagon Channel.
 His freelance work includes contract work for Motorola, VALoans.com, and Credit Karma.
 He is co-founder of Dim Art House in Springfield, Illinois, and spends his non-writing time as an abstract painter, independent publisher, and occasional filmmaker.